Gautam Rode & Pankhuri Awasthy Get Engaged; Also See Mehendi Pictures

 Gautam & Pankhuri's Wedding

 According to the report, both the actors' families are in Alwar (Rajasthan).
 The functions will happen for two days.
 The Tijara Fort Palace, which is a tourist hub, has been decked up for the occasion.
-(Image Source: Instagram)
+(Image Source: Twitter)

 Pankhuri At Mehendi Ceremony